Thursday 23 April, 2026

 3.30 pm: Music Australia: The Bass Line 2

 Following the launch of The Bass Line: Charting the Economic Contribution of Australia’s Music Industry, Music Australia will present the second edition at the VMDO's Music Data and Insights Summit.
 Building on the foundation of the inaugural report, the second edition provides a comprehensive snapshot of the industry’s economic contribution and impact for FY2024-2025, undertaken in collaboration with McAtamney & Advisors.
-The session will guide attendees through The Bass Line – Edition 2 and feature an industry discussion unpacking the report’s key findings.
+The session will guide attendees through The Bass Line – Edition 2 and feature a discussion unpacking the report’s key findings.

-6.00 pm: Mixer Runner Up
+6.00 pm: Mixer @ Runner Up